imalitavakoli/learn-uml2/README.md

 ## From which diagram should I get started?
 Some diagrams depend on another ones, for example Object diagram depends on Class diagram and Deployment diagram depends on Component diagram...
 So it is good to know which diagram we should draw first.
 Although UML does not push any particular system development...
 But there are some common steps that you can take.
-So I myself prefer to draw Diagrams in the following order: Use Case, Activity, Class, Object, Component, Package, Interactions, State Machine, Deployment.
+So **I myself prefer to draw Diagrams in the following order**: Use Case, Activity, Class, Object, Component, Package, Interactions, State Machine, Deployment.

 And yes, at the very beginning we define different pieces of our project and then we draw all of the needed diagrams for each piece of the project.
 And that's it!
 We would have a complete road map of our project.
 We have actually documented our project from all different perspectives.
 So that if we have ever decided to change our project's technology in the future or needed to upgrade something in it or even changed our developer's team totally...
 There's no worries!
 We have designed our whole project with UML, so we can easily do all of these stuff without messing up with the project.